 Americans don’t appreciate beauty as much as Europeans do.
 Outside of major cities, America is architected around the car – the wide roads, big parking lots, drive thrus.
 The highway – gas station – McDonalds vibe looks ugly.
 It is efficient.
 But sometimes efficient things are rather dull.

 The most beautiful parts of America are its national parks and universities.
 I see American universities as historical monuments or pilgrimage sites.
 America doesn’t have the temples of Cambodia or the pyramids of Egypt.
 But it has universities, which are expansive and beautiful.
-They’ve been important landmarks through wars, movements, and important discoveries.
+They’ve been important landmarks through wars, movements, and scientific discoveries.

 Americans document everything.
 America has a relatively short history compared to Asia or Europe, but it documents and packages that history into compelling stories.
 An ordinary American site with a 10-year history will have a written documentation of the founder, story of its founding, mission, key milestones, etc.